Total Ankle Replacement (Arthroplasty) Surgery: Risks & Recovery

 Why Might Someone Need Ankle Replacement Surgery?

-The most common reason for ankle replacement is severe, chronic arthritis that makes the natural joint nonfunctional in the long term.
+The most common reason someone may need an ankle replacement is if they have severe, chronic arthritis, which makes the natural joint nonfunctional in the long term.
 Broken and improperly healed ankle bones may also require a replacement procedure of some kind.
 Ultimately, the goal of ankle replacement is to reduce pain and restore motion.

 Schedule An Appointment with Our Total Ankle Replacement Surgeons